dcl-2017-04/curriculum/docs/data-structure-basics.md

 logical <- c(TRUE, FALSE, FALSE)

 # The difference between the real number 1 and the integer 1 is not
-# usually important, but soemtimes it comes up in base R code.
-R uses
+# usually important, but it sometimes comes up.
+R uses the suffix
-# the suffix "L" to indicate that a number is an integer.
+# "L" to indicate that a number is an integer.
 integer <- c(1L, 2L, 3L)

 double <- c(1.5, 2.8, pi)